Joy of Giving Something (JGS) Fellowship

 Receive mentorship and financial support for a community project.

-Attend Imagining America’s National Gathering in Fall 2022.
+Attend Imagining America’s Engaged Arts Summit at UC Davis in Fall 2024.
 Complimentary registration and travel awards are included.

 Participate in regular, virtual learning exchanges.